Skyway666/Input-Combos/README.md

 how to detect when a special move has happened, it's time to program the combo system.

 First we should build a solid state machine, which will divide the inputs and the states of the character.
-This is specially important in fighting games, as characters have lots of states, and they react to inputs in a different way depending on it.
+This is especially important in fighting games, as characters have lots of states, and they react to inputs in a different way depending on it.

 ### State machine